-Ref Governance Area Responsible Officer Target Date (as reported in the 2020/21 AGS) Implementation update who joined in the summer of 2022.
-5. New Medium-term Financial Strategy To develop and deliver the next iteration of the Council's Medium Term Financial Strategy.
-Director of Finance Director of Corporate Strategy and Policy Design April 2023 Work to develop the strategy has continued and remains on target for April 2023.
+Ref Governance Area Responsible Officer Target Date Implementation update services to make better use of data and support generation of data- enabled insights and improvements 5.
+New Medium-term Financial Strategy To develop and deliver the next iteration of the Council's Medium Term Financial Strategy.
+Director of Finance Director of Corporate Strategy and Policy Design Under Review Work to develop the strategy has continued.
+The timetable for delivery is under review given the pending reforms to Local Government.
 7. Funding Continue working with London Councils on the Fair Funding Review, which is crucial for determining future local authority funding.
 The Council will seek to influence government decisions on funding allocation and policies, including social care funding and the Business Rates system.
 Director of Finance Head of Finance (Corporate Services) Ongoing To date the government has not formally begun the latest iteration of the Fair Funding review.
 Officers have contributed to a number of London Council's lobbying efforts by providing details of the financial pressures the Council is facing.
 8. General Fund Capital Strategy To develop and deliver the next iteration of the General Fund Capital Strategy.
-Head of Finance (Corporate Services) February 2022 The latest iteration of the General Fund Capital Strategy was agreed by Council in March 2022.
-Officers will continue to develop the pipeline of capital projects to be included in future iterations of the General Fund Capital Strategy 9.
-Housing Revenue Account Financial Strategy To develop a refreshed HRA financial strategy, in light of the financial impact of the Director of Finance February 2022 This was included in the HRA rent-setting report that was
+Head of Finance (Corporate Services) February 2023 The latest iteration of the General Fund Capital Strategy was agreed by Council in February 2023.
+Officers will continue to develop the pipeline of capital projects to be included in future iterations of the General Fund Capital Strategy

-Ref Governance Area Responsible Officer Target Date (as reported in the 2020/21 AGS) Implementation update pandemic, and monitor the implementation of this strategy.
-Head of Finance (Supporting Communities) approved by Cabinet in January 2022 10.
+Ref Governance Area Responsible Officer Target Date Implementation update 9.
+Housing Revenue Account Financial Strategy To develop a refreshed HRA financial strategy, in light of the financial impact of the pandemic, and monitor the implementation of this strategy.
+Director of Finance Head of Finance (Supporting Communities) February 2023 This was included in the HRA rent-setting report that was approved by Cabinet in February 2023 10.
 Community Investment Programme To continue to monitor the delivery of the Community Investment Programme and manage associated risks.
-Director of Development Head of CIP Programme Office March 2022 The programme is now overseen by the Housing and Property Investment Board.
+Director of Development Head of CIP Programme Office Ongoing The programme is now overseen by the Executive Director Board.
+Every January there is a CIP scrutiny panel to scrutinise CIP's delivery against objectives.
+There is an externally published CIP annual report which details performance against key delivery targets such as number of new homes delivered.